Seniors need help, people need jobs; this free training program will provide both thanks to Dayton Foundation

-DAYTON, Ohio (WDTN) – A new program in Dayton will help hospitality workers pivot their careers into caretaking for seniors.
-This is an effort to provide jobs for those who are largely unemployed due to the pandemic, while also filling a need for the community.
+DAYTON, Ohio (WDTN) – A new program in Dayton will help hospitality workers pivot their careers into caretaking for seniors in an effort to provide jobs for those who are largely unemployed due to the pandemic, while also filling a need for the community.

 Kathy Stevens, a Del Mar Encore Fellow with the Dayton Foundation, has been working with the Dayton Area Agency on Aging to fix the current shortage of long-term caretakers and home help aids for seniors.